Hayley Woo

-Hayley Woo (born 27 December 1991) is a Singaporean actress.
+Hayley Woo Jia Yi is a Singaporean actress and businesswoman.
 She was managed by JTeam JM Artiste Network from 2013 to 2017.
-She has an identical twin sister, Jayley Woo, who is also an actress.
+She has an identical twin sister, Jayley Woo, who is also an actress and she is the elder of the twin.

 Career

 Woo and her sister joined The New Paper New Face competition in 2011 and started their media career after it.

+Personal life

+In 2014, Woo achieved a Guinness World Record with the most 360-degree horizontal spins in a wind tunnel in one minute as an individual with 26 horizontal spins.

+Woo is in a relationship with fellow actor Richie Koh Woo confirmed she was dating Koh and called him a 'romantic boyfriend' on the Valentine's Day on 14 February 2024.